 Have you been arrested for a drug crime in San Antonio?
 If so, you could be facing severe consequences that can affect your freedom, lifestyle, and reputation for the rest of your life.
 Do not gamble a drug crime conviction without obtaining legal representation from an experienced San Antonio drug crime attorney–it is never worth the risk.

 Criminal Defense Attorney Sophia C. Martinez has over 25 years of experience successfully handling drug crime cases in San Antonio.
 During a one-on-one consultation with Attorney Martinez, she will thoroughly analyze the details of your case and begin constructing a solid defense strategy to fight the charges presented against you.

 Fight Your Charges with an Experienced Drug Crimes Attorney

 - THC oil or wax

-After being arrested for a drug crime, the stress of the situation can quickly become overwhelming and cloud your judgment, so it is crucial to be proactive about obtaining a lawyer to defend your case.
+After being arrested for a drug crime, the stress of the situation can quickly become overwhelming and cloud your judgment, so it is crucial to be proactive about obtaining an experienced drug crimes lawyer in San Antonio, TX to defend your case.
 Opting not to hire an attorney can only harm your case.
 Criminal trials that do not have adequate legal defense rarely end favorably.

 What are the Drug Penalty Groups in Texas?